EthanHeilman/ethanheilman.github.io/x/21/post.md

 [^2]: 65536 bytes is also the maximum packet size for UDP, so even if a DNS server was willing to deliver really large responses over UDP, you would face the same limit.

 [^3]: Although your milage may vary.
 Bind, at least with the small amount of RAM I had, did not work well with very large zone files.
 Tests instead were conducted with a purpose built DNS server.

+[^4]: This is defined in [RFC 1035 Domain Names - Implementation and Specification](https://www.rfc-editor.org/rfc/rfc1035#section-4.2.2) which states "The message is prefixed with a two byte length field which gives the message length, excluding the two byte length field."
+Amazing how RFCs from 1987 still define was is possible decades later.